 on father's day: crows & genetic memory

-on the 4th of July a few years back, during a choir rehearsal.
+This fine crow made an exciting guest appearance in the concert hall on the 4th of July a few years back, during a choir rehearsal. |

 This morning out on my run I had to take detours several times to avoid dive-bombing crows protecting their fledglings.
 This whole area used to be an enormous orchard—the main drag two blocks down is Orchard Street—and one of my professors told me, years ago, that we had such a robust population of crows here because of the apples.